 - Exercise will not harm your lungs.
 When you experience shortness of breath during an activity, this is an indication that your body needs more oxygen.
 If you slow your rate of breathing and concentrate on exhaling through pursed lips, you will restore oxygen to your system more rapidly.

 - Start with a short walk.
 See how far you can go before you become breathless.
 Stop and rest whenever you are short of breath.

 - Count the number of steps you take while you inhale.
 Then exhale for twice as many steps.
-For example, if you inhale while taking 2 steps, exhale through pursed lips while taking the next 4 steps.
+For example, if you inhale while taking two steps, exhale through pursed lips while taking the next four steps.
 Learn to walk so breathing in and exhaling out will become a habit once you find a comfortable breathing rate.